gilles-didier/DateFBD/README.md

  - 'dspe'
 	computes the divergence time distibution associated to a given clade from a set of possible trees, the fossil stratigraphic intervals and provides coda files for MCMC convergence diagnostics
  - 'tspe'
-	computes the divergence time distribution associated to a given set of nodes of a single tree, the fossil stratigraphic intervals
+	computes the divergence time distribution associated to a given set of nodes of a single tree and the fossil stratigraphic intervals
  - 'dext'
-	computes the extinction time distibution associated to a given set of clades from a set of possible trees, the fossil stratigraphic intervals and provides coda files for MCMC convergence diagnostics
+	computes the extinction time distibutions associated to a given set of clades from a set of possible trees, the fossil stratigraphic intervals and provides coda files for MCMC convergence diagnostics
  - 'text'
-	computes the extinction time distribution associated to a given set of nodes of a single tree, the fossil stratigraphic intervals
+	computes the extinction time distribution associated to all the terminal nodes of a single tree with the fossil stratigraphic intervals
  - 'qext'
 	computes the quantile at a given order, of extinction time distibution associated to a given set of clades from a set of possible trees, the fossil stratigraphic intervals and provides coda files for MCMC convergence diagnostics
  - 'cext'